arifur30/The-Backpack/README.md

 - [Math Quiz](https://github.com/mamutalib/Scientific_Calculator#math-quiz)
 - [Currency Converter](https://github.com/mamutalib/Scientific_Calculator#currency-converter)
 - [Tik Tac Toe](https://github.com/mamutalib/Scientific_Calculator#tik-tac-toe)

+## How to run the application:

+1. Open the project file in Apache NetBeans IDE.
+2. Open the Scientific_Calculator.java file from src directory.
+3. From the "File" option, you will have options to run other applications too.

+Enjoy!!

 ## Tools/Software used:
 To build my software, I have used **Apache NetBeans IDE 12.2 software**.
 On the other hand, I have used **Java** language along with **Java GUI**.